 The NPA has an interactive map on its website that enables you to search by locality.
 For further information, see their website.

 Pharmaceutical Journal (PJ)

-The PJ has an online careers section that includes pre-registration vacancies.
+The PJ has an online careers section that includes foundation training vacancies.
 For further information, see the website.

 The Oriel recruitment portal has replaced the Pharmalife website and contains the details of all hospital foundation vacancies.
 Oriel also now holds some, but not all, of the foundation community placement vacancies.
 For further information, visit the NHS Oriel website.

 Students who are interested in a split industrial foundation placement will need to be aware that some companies only allow those who have completed a summer placement to apply for a foundation position.
 Many of the industrial foundation placements are offered a full year in advance of commencement.
 See below for contact details for industrial opportunities.

 AstraZeneca offer summer placements at their Macclesfield and Alderley Park Sites.
 During this placement, students will be offered the chance to apply for one of their foundation training placements.
 For further details, visit their website.

 GlaxoSmithKline (GSK) offer summer internships and industrial placements.
 For further information, visit their website.

 MSD offer summer placements and graduate opportunities.
 For further information, visit their website.